open-contracting/standard-development-handbook/docs/standard/technical/deployment.md

 1. Decide whether to merge its open pull requests
 1. View the commits since the last release (under the release's heading) and consider any substantive changes, i.e. not simple typo or documentation updates

-Instead of navigating the website, run the following Rake task from [standard-maintenance-scripts](https://github.com/open-contracting/standard-maintenance-scripts) to get links to pull requests and comparison URLs:
+Instead of navigating the website, run this Rake task to get links to pull requests and comparison URLs:

 ```bash
 bundle exec rake release:review_extensions